 For instance, lettuce is often planted in smaller crops a few weeks apart so that it matures and produces a continuous yield.
 This method, called relay planting, can be done with a variety of crops and is a great way to keep those fresh vegetables coming all season long.

 One of the tried-and-true methods of succession planting is called companion planting.
 For thousands of years, farmers and gardeners have paired different crops together to promote pollination, maximize space, increase yields, and even help with pest control.

 Companion planting can function as a chemical-free pest solution.

-Try taking the pest deterrent to another level by planting a variety of wild flowers in the garden to function as pollinators and distract insects from the produce.
+Try taking the pest deterrent to another level by planting a variety of wildflowers in the garden to function as pollinators and distract insects from the produce.
 An added bonus is the pop of color and added beauty to the garden!
-Also, consider planting peppers and basil in the same plot.
+Also, consider planting peppers and basil in the same garden space.

 Native Americans often combined corn, pole beans, and pumpkins, which they called the “Three Sisters”, in the same plot.
 The green beans climbed the corn, and the corn shaded the pumpkin vines.
 The pumpkins’ broad leaves kept the soil cool and humid, which benefited the roots of all three crops

 Consider other companion planting techniques, such as planting peas near tomatoes.
 Peas can reach maturity before the tomatoes get too big to shade out nearby crops, and the peas will release nitrogen into the soil, benefiting the tomato plants.